 We are also happy to support the development of experiential learning in the virtual/on-line environment such as small technologies, learning objects, etc. Unfortunately at this time we are not able to provide compensation for course development or fund traditional office equipment.

 Additional resources to support faculty in the development/redesign of experiential education components are available in the Faculty Guidebook on Experiential Education.

-Applicants who intend to request funding to hire a current graduate or undergraduate students for course development/redesign activities are strongly encouraged to consider funding available through the Match of Minds Program offered by the Office of Research Services and also through the Magnet Student Work Placement Program.
+Applicants who intend to request funding to hire a current graduate or undergraduate students for course development/redesign activities are strongly encouraged to consider funding available through the Match of Minds Program offered by the Office of Research Services.

 Applications for experiential learning that includes students traveling to an off-campus location should be accompanied by the appropriate insurance and travel risk management forms.
 Please review the Insurance and Travel Risk Management policies and forms provided by Human Resources.

 - Up to $2,000 for an on-campus course component, elements that support experiential learning in the virtual/on-line environment, or a course occurring within Canada.